goodwright/nf-quantseq/README.md

 # nf-quantseq

 ## Usage
+You must have Nextflow and either Docker/Singularity installed.

 An example usage, FASTQ must be single end and provided as a reference to a directory.
 The organism provided as "org" must be one of: "hg38", "mm10", "mm39", "rn6", "rn7".